Transcendentalism: Transcendentalist Poetry Examples and Writing Tips

 Unleash Your Imagination

-Like the Romantics who preceded them, Transcendentalists valued imagination and intuition over reason and logic.
+Like the Romantics who preceded them, the transcendental club valued imagination and intuition over reason and logic.
 Once your subject and format are established, let your imagination flow.
 Don’t be scared to wax poetic.
 Use figurative language, metaphors and similes to find likeness between your subject and the divine.
 Perhaps a deep blue mountain lake seems to you like "God’s still eye watching the world from below," for example.
-Describe how your subject transcends the ordinary.
+Describe how an ordinary human being transcends the ordinary.
 The more vividly you write, the more sublime your experience.

 Reveal Something New